The Mook, the Chef, the Wife and Her Homer: Reception

 Dan Iverson of IGN wrote that the episode was "charming", and that he enjoyed its parody of The Godfather, praising Pantoliano and Imperioli's appearances.
 He also wrote that as the episode was too random, he missed the emotional impact it should have had, giving the episode a final rating of 7/10.

+Colin Jacobson of DVD Movie Guide thought it was a good start to the season.
+He said the episode "adds new spice to the concept" of The Godfather parodies previously done on the series.

+On Four Finger Discount, Guy Davis and Brendan Dando liked the episode and thought the guest stars were playing characters similar to the types they are known to play.

 In 2007, Simon Crerar of The Times listed Metallica's performance as one of the 33 funniest cameos in the history of the show.